Code-Institute-Submissions/ci_milestone_project_2_noahs_ark_animal_roundup/README.md

 #### Design Choices

--**Font:** Bubblegum Sans was chosen for its whimsical, fun style plus it popped nicely when given a black outline.
+- **Font:** Bubblegum Sans was chosen for its whimsical, fun style plus it popped nicely when given a black outline.

--**Icons:** The music, SFX and reset icons were all chosen for their obvious, commonly used meanings.
+- **Icons:** The music, SFX and reset icons were all chosen for their obvious, commonly used meanings.
 The clock for the hardmode icon highlighted that the time is effected.
 The cursor was chosen to highlight the story of Noah's Ark without making it too biblical for a growng secular audience.

--**Colours:** The colours were chosen to continue the jungle and bush themes created by the background image, grass and vine imagery and rustling noises.
+- **Colours:** The colours were chosen to continue the jungle and bush themes created by the background image, grass and vine imagery and rustling noises.

--**Styling:** Colours were kept as consistent as possible with also taking in visibility vs the background into consideration.
+- **Styling:** Colours were kept as consistent as possible with also taking in visibility vs the background into consideration.

--**Backgrounds:** The tropical image was chosen to continue the tropical jungle them as encouraged by the audio, animal choices and plant graphics.
+- **Backgrounds:** The tropical image was chosen to continue the tropical jungle them as encouraged by the audio, animal choices and plant graphics.

--**Card Images:** The choices of the animals was to gently encourage the Noah's Ark theme which to the developer seemed like a natural "two by two" pairing formula.
+- **Card Images:** The choices of the animals was to gently encourage the Noah's Ark theme which to the developer seemed like a natural "two by two" pairing formula.
 Several other animal images such as lion was originally used but then discarded when it was realized the mating pair don't look the same as eachother.

--**Audio Files:** The Caribbean themed song was chosen as it was upbeat and fun without any distracting lyrics.
+- **Audio Files:** The Caribbean themed song was chosen as it was upbeat and fun without any distracting lyrics.
 The victory song continued the Caribbean theme while sounding a lot more martine.
 The game-over storm music was chosen to add a little shock factor and make avoiding a game over something to be desired.
 The bush rustling sound worked well to give the illusion of the 'searching each bush with your staff (cursor)'.

 #### Wireframes
 ss